ninad00/NFT/README.md

 # NFT
 # Overview
-The following project includes the smart contract for minting a NFT using  ERC-721.This includes the contract,deploying the metadata and the image on ipfs, and actually minting the transaction on a testnet
+The following project includes the smart contract for minting a NFT using  ERC-721.This includes the contract,deploying the metadata and the image on ipfs, and actually minting the transaction on a testnet.Checking

 # Learning
 The"why" of a NFT.